 Our School of Mathematics, Statistics and Actuarial Science has an international reputation in many areas including semi-group theory, optimisation, probability, applied statistics, bioinformatics and mathematical biology.

 We are genuinely innovative and student-focused.
 Our research groups are working on a broad range of collaborative areas tackling real-world issues.
-Here are a few examples:

 Our School is committed to providing you with the academic support you need to succeed.
 Our flexible policy means some staff are always available, whilst others maintain regular drop-in times.
 Staff are always happy to arrange appointments for longer discussions, and no issue is too big or too small.

-Our staff have published several well-regarded text books and are world leaders in their individual specialisms, with their papers appearing in learned journals like Communications in Algebra, Studia Logica, International Journal of Algebra and Computation, SIAM Journal in Optimization, IEEE Evolutionary Computation, Computers and Operations Research, Ecology, Journal of Mathematical Biology, and Journal of Statistical Applications in Genetics and Molecular Biology.
+Our staff have published several well-regarded text books and are world leaders in their individual specialisms, with their papers appearing in learned journals including Communications in Algebra, Studia Logica, International Journal of Algebra and Computation, SIAM Journal in Optimization, IEEE Evolutionary Computation, Computers and Operations Research, Ecology, Journal of Mathematical Biology, and Journal of Statistical Applications in Genetics and Molecular Biology.

 Your exposure to current active research areas, such as decomposition algorithms, prepares you for further study at doctoral level.
 Graduates of this course now hold key positions in government, business and academia, and work for global companies such as Ocado Technology and Dunnhumby, as well as for HM Revenue & Customs, as data and business intelligence analysts.